 Home Care in Pennsylvania

 A visit to the hospital is something that most elderly adults go through during their later years.
-For many, however, this is just the beginning and the “revolving door” routine that might come next Home-Care-in-Pennsylvaniacan put them at extremely high risk of suffering serious consequences after their discharge.
+For many, however, this is just the beginning and the “revolving door” routine that might come next can put them at extremely high risk of suffering serious consequences after their discharge.
 Hospital readmission is the situation when someone is discharged from the emergency room or hospital, but then returns within 30 days.
 This can put them at very serious risk of a variety of complications that could threaten their health, safety, and wellbeing.

 Understanding the importance of avoiding hospital readmission with your aging parent is an important step in helping them to avoid serious complications and instead focus on moving forward in a way that is healthy, beneficial, and fulfilling as they age in place.
 This also helps to reduce the strain on the healthcare system, ensuring resources are used in the appropriate ways to keep everyone in the community healthy, protected, and in the best hands possible.